Skip to main content

 If Reinforced Autoclaved Aerated Concrete (RAAC) has been identified or is suspected within your building, understanding the next steps is essential.
 Building owners, duty holders, estates teams and property professionals often have questions about structural risk, surveys, remediation options, programme timescales and ongoing compliance.

-These frequently asked questions provide practical guidance to help you understand how RAAC is assessed, managed and remediated, and how a structured survey-first approach supports informed decision making, regulatory compliance and long-term building safety.
+These frequently asked questions provide practical guidance to help you understand how RAAC is assessed, managed and remediated, and how a structured survey-first approach supports informed decision-making, regulatory compliance and long-term building safety.
+For more in-depth understanding of RAAC, explore our RAAC Knowledge Centre.

 Buildings constructed between the 1950s and late 1980s, particularly schools, hospitals, public buildings, defence estates and some commercial properties, may contain Reinforced Autoclaved Aerated Concrete, known as RAAC.